github/vulcanizer/README.md

 ### License

 This project is released under the [MIT LICENSE](LICENSE).
-Please note it includes 3rd party dependencies release under their own licenses; these are found under [vendor](https://github.com/github/vulcanizer/tree/master/vendor).
+Please note it includes 3rd party dependencies release under their own licenses; dependencies are listed in our [go.mod](https://github.com/github/vulcanizer/blob/main/go.mod) file.
 When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).

 ### Authors